tetiana-batura/taste-match/README.md

 ## Future Implementations
 If MVP is completed the following features will be implemented:
 -	Additional features on the home page such as featured recipes or recipes by cuisine type.
--	Deployment of the app
+-	Deployment of the app.